- Three Basic Kinds of Taxes in Greece

 If your business spends money on technological and scientific research — a healthcare corporation can be an example.
 Royalties, interest, and fees paid to the foreign affiliates of your company can be deducted, too.
 When it comes to deductible charity donations, Greek tax authorities decide on a case-by-case basis.

 You will need an experienced lawyer and accountant to navigate the recent changes in the Greek taxation rules and regulations.

 If your Greek company pays royalties or dividends to a non-Greek resident, they are subject to a withholding tax.
 The tax doesn't apply to Greek subsidiaries of companies registered in the EU.
 Consulting and management fees paid to EU companies are also not taxed.

 The general withholding tax rate is 5%.

 15% is applied to interest payments.

 Patent and royalty payments are taxed at a 20% rate.

 Fees for technical services, management, and consulting are taxed at a 20% rate.

 Controlled Foreign Company (CFC)

 If you are a legal resident of Greece and own a controlling stake in a non-Greek company, such a company is classified as a CFC.
-A controlling stake is defined as owning more than 50% of shares, profits, equity, or voting rights in that company.
+A controlling stake is defined as owning more than 50% of shares, profits, dividends, equity, or voting rights in that company.
 It makes your income earned subject to taxation in Greece.